Enkrypt512/Cool-Movement-Game/SECURITY.md

 - **Acknowledgment:** (should be) Within 48 hours of receipt.
 - **Status Update:** (should be) Within 7 days with a plan for remediation.
-- **Fix & Public Disclosure:** (should be) A patch will be developed and released in the next patch version before public disclosure.
+- **Fix & Public Disclosure:** A patch should be developed and released in the next patch version before public disclosure.